uguraltan94/trust-wallet-project/README.md

 Conducting user journey analysis

 **✏️ Note for reviewers**
 Feel free to explore the accompanying Python scripts and Tableau dashboards included in the repo.
+The dashboard tab is called Top Line Overview Dashboard and it has filters that should change the relevant visuals.